m4rthaswur1d/crypto-arima/README.md

 While short-horizon return prediction remains challenging in crypto markets, volatility dynamics exhibit stable and interpretable structure.
 This suggests that **risk modeling and regime awareness may be more informative than return forecasting alone**, particularly for portfolio construction and risk management applications.

+## Next Steps

+The observed persistence and structure in volatility regimes motivates several natural extensions focused on risk modeling rather than mean return prediction.
+Potential next steps include explicit volatility forecasting using GARCH-type models, regime-conditional analysis of return distributions and tail risk, and multivariate extensions examining volatility spillovers between BTC and ETH.
+These directions may be particularly relevant for portfolio construction and risk management in crypto markets.